-Since autumn 2018, artist Ania Bas has worked with young people, aged 16 to 25 years, at The Gr@nd (Gravesend’s Healthy Living Centre) to co-create a new lifestyle zine.
+Since 2018, artist Ania Bas has worked with young people, aged 16 to 25 years, at The Gr@nd (Gravesend’s Healthy Living Centre) to co-create a new lifestyle zine.

 Throughout the project, the group have collaborated with artists and creative practitioners to develop the publication, and learn new skills, including photography, design, creative writing, journalism, and illustration.

 Gen Z have explored self-publishing, graphic design and print with artist-led collective OOMK (One of My Kind), created new zero-waste fashion with the Waste Free Fashion Collective, met with artists and curators at Margate Festival, and visited Turner Contemporary and Somerset House.